lollobene/AlgoMove/experiments/README.md

 Testing Move language on Aptos Blockchain

 ## Example CLI commands
-Also make sure you have correctly **configured** aptos CLI to work in Devnet.
+Make sure you have correctly **configured** aptos CLI to work in Devnet.

 ### Compile
 In order to compile you need either a local .aptos folder in the repository root OR a .aptos folder in your home directory.